-In 2010, we set out our vision to remove rhododendron from the National Forest Estate.
-We estimated that nearly 50,000 hectares of the Estate was affected, and calculated it would take £15.5m and ten years to eradicate.
+In 2010, we set out our vision to remove rhododendron from Scotland's national forests and land.
+We estimated that nearly 50,000 hectares of the land we manage was affected, and calculated it would take £15.5m and ten years to eradicate.

 Since then, we’ve been using chainsaws, herbicides, heavy machinery and considerable human muscle power in the battle against this unwelcome alien.

 Often, follow-up treatment is required when stumps start to regrow or seedlings take root.
 We work with neighbours, such as the National Trust for Scotland and the John Muir Trust, to eradicate the seed source.

 The worst affected areas are in the west, where the climate is warmest and wettest – perfect conditions for rhododendron.
 However, we’re working hard to record all sites so we can prioritise our resources and keep track of progress.

 Since 2011, we have treated nearly a quarter of rhododendron sites, but the work is difficult and can be dangerous:

 - At Garry Falls, large bushes grew on vertical crags and contractors had to use ropes to stay safe whilst working on clearance.
 Today, rare lichens and bryophytes are making a recovery.

 - Near Carradale on the Kintyre peninsula, rhododendron is particularly widespread.
 Contractors have to make many repeat visits to kill regrowth from cut stumps, layered shoots or new seedlings.

 Alien invasion – other unwelcome invasive species